 Safety specs come in a variety of shades, from tinted, to mirror, to clear.
 What’s more, they’re tough, easily replaceable and usually come with adjustable temples which makes them ideal for use under a motorcycle helmet.

 A tinted or mirrored pair of safety specs are just fine for riding in the sun and clear ones are great for protecting our eyes when riding after dark or on a cloudy day.
 I personally don’t travel anywhere without them any more (even if it’s just as a back up) .

 Neck warmers are a versatile piece of kit that can serve different purposes.
-They can increase insulation and keep our necks warm in the cold and protect the back of our necks and faces from the sting of piecing sun during hot days.
-Equally, neck scarfs pulled over our mouths might help filter some of the dust and fumes from the air we breath in heavy traffic or when riding the white top roads of this world.
-They also can be used as bandanas during road side rests.
-A bright colour neck scarf also increases a biker’s visibility on the road.
+They can increase insulation and keep our necks warm in the cold or protect the back of our necks and faces from the sting of piecing sun during hot days.
+Equally, neck scarfs pulled over our mouths might help filter some of the dust and fumes from other traffic.
+They also can be used as bandanas.
+A bright colour increases a biker’s visibility on the road.